The 7 Common Marketing Mistakes B2B SaaS Founders Make – Must Avoid!

 - Contradicting opinions: Challenging common beliefs can spark meaningful discussions and position you as an innovative thinker.
 Just ensure your contrarian views are well-reasoned and supported by evidence rather than being different just for attention.

+These approaches work best when you combine them thoughtfully.
 For example, use personal experiences to illustrate data points or back up your contrarian views with both stories and statistics.

 What’s important is to start small but stay consistent with your content efforts.